JingOS-team/JingOS/README.md

   > JingOS is based on Ubuntu 20.04, KDE v5.75, Plasma Mobile 5.20.
 We will replace the framework from Plasma Mobile to JDE (Jing Desktop Environment) later this year.

-  What’s the roadmap of JingOS?

-  > I posted about Roadmap v1.0 of JingOS 90 in January.
-I will update the roadmap every quarter.

   If JingOS is a tablet OS, does it require apps to respect the life cycle, like what happens when suspended?
 How does it manage permission?
 Is there a permission system like iOS?
 Are the apps sandboxed?
 If it can just run Linux apps, how would they respect life cycle, permission, and stuff?
 Will you use snap/flatpak for the permissions system?